espressif/idf-eclipse-plugin/README.md

 * Provide the `Project name`
 * Click `Finish`

+**Note:** You will see a lot of unresolved inclusion errors in the editor and those will be resolved only after the build.

 ![](docs/images/3_new_project_default.png)

 <a name="NewProjectUsingTemplates"></a>
-# Create a new project using ESP-IDF Templates
+## Create a new project using ESP-IDF Templates
 * Make sure you're in `C/C++ Perspective`
 * Go to `File` > `New` > `Espressif IDF Project` (If you don't see this, please reset the perspective from `Window` > `Perspective` > `Reset Perspective..`)
 * Provide the `Project name`